optuna/optuna/CONTRIBUTING.md

 *The title will be directly visible in the release notes.*

-#### Example
+For example:

-Introduces Tree-structured Parzen Estimator to `optuna.samplers`
+- Introduces Tree-structured Parzen Estimator to `optuna.samplers`

-### Description

-The description of your pull request should
+Second, the **description** of your pull request should:

 - describe the motivation
 - describe the changes
 - if still work-in-progress, describe remaining tasks

-# Learning Optuna's Implementation
+## Learning Optuna's Implementation

 With Optuna actively being developed and the amount of code growing, it has become difficult to get a hold of the overall flow from reading the code.